XiaoSong9905/HPC-Notes/DenseLinearAlgebra-CommunicationLowerBound.md

     // barrier, wait for all threads load finish __syncthreads();

-    for ( int k = 0; k < TILE_WIDTH; ++k )
+    // This part require data loaded by other threads for ( int k = 0; k < TILE_WIDTH; ++k )
       Pvalue += subTileM[ty][k] * subTileN[k][tx];